psysrc/blip/docs/design_ecosystem.md

 1. Directly execute Blip code using an interpreter
 2. Transpile Blip code into a target language, like Python or C

+The `blip` CLI tool provides both of these capabilities.

 ## Intermediate representation - BlipIR

 Blip code is first parsed into an intermediate representation (IR) that is more convenient for computers to handle.